 So you have to consult the local rules and then know the procedures for each court.
 This is why it often helps to hire a probate attorney who regularly handles cases in the Denton County probate court.

 In Denton County, you can check the status of probate records by visiting this webpage.

 If you have any questions about filings that are not accessible through the search tool, the County Clerk can be reached via phone by calling (940) 349-2012.

 To visit the County Clerk in person, you must go to:

 Denton, TX 76209

-We are experienced Denton probate attorneys who frequently represent clients with sensitive probate matters.
-We know the Denton County probate court, the Denton County Clerk’s office, and the Denton County probate rules.
+We are experienced probate attorneys who frequently represent clients with sensitive probate matters in Denton County.
+We know the Denton County probate courts, the Denton County Clerk’s office, and the Denton County probate rules.